 Types of surgery that may be done to treat severe cases of sleep apnea include:

-Bariatric surgery may help with weight loss in some people who are obese.
+Bariatric surgery may help with weight loss in those who do not have success with other methods .
 This surgery may reduce many of the complications that are related to obesity, including sleep apnea.

 American Sleep Apnea Association

 Kushida CA, Littner MR, Hirshkowitz M, et al. Practice parameters for the use of continuous and bilevel positive airway pressure devices to treat adults with sleep-related breathing disorders.
 Sleep.
 2006;29(3):375-380.

 Littner MR, Kushida C, Wise M, et al. Practice parameters for clinical use of the multiple sleep latency test and the maintenance of wakefulness test.
 Sleep.
 2005;28(1):113-121.